Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Many dogs experiencing chronic inflammation don’t have weak immune systems — they have overactive ones.

-Because such a large portion of immune activity is tied to the gut, irritation there can lead to immune overreaction elsewhere in the body.
+Because such a large portion of immune activity

 Yvonne Hanna

-How the Liver Processes Toxins
+How Dog Liver Processes Toxins

 Phase I makes toxins more reactive and potentially more dangerous.
-This phase creates oxidative stress as toxins are broken down into intermediate compounds.
+This phase creates oxidative stress as toxins are broken down into intermediate

 Why So Many Dog Health Issues Trace Back to the Gut 🐾 PART 1